stef/pwdsphinx/man/sphage.md

-This is a converter that is meant to convert the raw output of `sphinx(1)` into a key-pair that can be used by `age(1)` allowing for more sophisticate secrets manager setups.
+This is a converter that is meant to convert the raw output of `sphinx(1)` into a key-pair that can be used by `age(1)` allowing for more sophisticated secrets manager setups.

 # REPORTING BUGS